SaltyChiang/Build-USQCD-SciDAC/README.md

 ./download.sh cuda
 ```

-`cuda` here is the target you want to run on. `cuda` and `dtk` are avaliable options now.
+`cuda` here is the target you want to run on. `cpu`, `cuda` and `dtk` are avaliable options now.

 The `download.sh` script will download, patch and archive the source code you need.
 Upload or move `scidac.tgz` to where you want and unarchive it.
-Then you can build the binary with `build.sh` or `build_offline.sh`:
+Then you can build the binary with `build.sh`:

 ```bash
 tar -xzvf scidac.tgz